Vulcwen/gpp4/README.md

 The velocity plot works on CIELab axis (blue vs yellow for x-axis velocity, red vs green on y axis).

+Using the mouse you can add a small force to the position you're plotting.

 ## Code-based settings
 In game.h you can adjust the resolution of the simulation with SCRWIDTH and SCRHEIGHT.
 Note: we assume square windows, functionality is undefined when SCRWIDTH =/= SCRHEIGHT.